 The millennial take

 So what exactly are millennials looking for and how does it differ from previous approaches to diversity and inclusion?
-Deloitte released an interesting report last year, titled: The Radical Transformation of Diversity and Inclusion: The Millennial Influence, based on a survey of nearly 4,000 people of different backgrounds and industries.
+Deloitte released an interesting report last year titled, “The Radical Transformation of Diversity and Inclusion: The Millennial Influence,” based on a survey of nearly 4,000 people of different backgrounds and industries.

-The report reads, “millennials frame diversity as a means to a business outcome, which is in stark contrast to older generations that view diversity through the lens of morality (the right thing to do), compliance and equality.”
+According to the report, “millennials frame diversity as a means to a business outcome, which is in stark contrast to older generations that view diversity through the lens of morality (the right thing to do), compliance and equality.”

 Essentially, millennials are bringing more humanity to the discussion.
 The survey found that when millennials define diversity, they are:

 - 32% more likely to focus on respecting identities